dadosfera/dadosfera-ai-oss/docs/source/development/contributing.md

 Our CLA is an exact copy of the Apache CLA (apart from the names).
 The cla-assistant will automatically prompt you for an electron signature when creating a pull request.

-The CLA ensures that Orchest has clear ownership specification for all contributions, which in turns lets us guarantee to users that we have no "stray" intellectual property or differently-licensed material.
+The CLA ensures that Dadosfera AI has clear ownership specification for all contributions, which in turns lets us guarantee to users that we have no "stray" intellectual property or differently-licensed material.